Regrettable turnover analysis

 And no, not employee regret.
 Your regret.

-What Regret Really Means in HR
+What Regrettable Turnover Means in HR

 This is where regrettable attrition comes in.
 It refers to employees who voluntarily leave and whose absence creates a significant negative impact on the organization, whether through lost knowledge, disrupted momentum, or missed future leadership.